 Activity Evidence that supports this approach Challenge number(s) addressed Lego Therapy Starving the Anxiety Gremlin Socially Speaking EEF (+4) Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 These interventions are targeted at small groups / individuals with particular social and emotional needs with the aim to promote greater engagement with learning.
-6 Before and after school Care EEF (+4) Parental Engagement / Support - We continue to offer free before and after school care for PP / Covid affected families
+6 Before and after school Care EEF (+4) Parental Engagement / Support - We continue to offer free before and after school care for Pupil Premium children and those families in need.
+To ensure that all PP pupils gain access to trips, visits, visitors, extracurricular activities and are given the chance to learn how to play a musical instrument.
+In the 1970's Pierre Bourdieu, a French sociologist, developed the idea of cultural capital as a way to explain how power in society was transferred and social classes maintained.
+Bourdieu defined cultural capital as 'familiarity with the legitimate culture within a society'; what might be called 'high culture'.
+He saw families passing on cultural capital to their children by introducing them to dance and music, taking them to theatre, galleries, and historic sites and by talking about literature and art regularly at home.
+Evidence suggests that the cultural capital passed on through families, helps children to do better in school.
+The education system values the knowledge and ways of thinking, developed by acquiring cultural capital, both abstract and formal 3

-Total budgeted cost: £ £28,560
+Total budgeted cost: £ £25,560